 Calming products such as DAP

 Calming products can help dogs with fear and anxiety.
 DAP products contain dog-appeasing pheromones similar to the ones produced by a nursing mother dog, so they have a naturally calming effect.
 DAP and similar calming products are available in sprays, plug-in diffusers, wipes, and collars.
 Supplements such as Composure Pro and Zylkene rely on ingredients like tryptophan and alpha-casozepine, respectively, that have naturally calming effects without inducing drowsiness.
+There are some great products on Chewy that you can check out here.

 Training and behavior modification